somnambulist-tech/domain/docs/doctrine-mappings.md

 This will pre-register the following enumerations:

- * Geography\CountryCode
+ * Geography\Country
  * Geography\Srid
  * Measure\AreaUnit
  * Measure\DistanceUnit
- * Money\CurrencyCode
+ * Money\Currency

 In addition extra helpers are registered to allow the Country and Currency value objects to be used as enumerations.
-These are stored using the CountryCode and CurrencyCode values and restored using the `::create()` method.
+These are stored using the respective ISO 3-char codes.

 __Note:__ concrete enumerations cannot be extended.
 If the built in ones do not meet your needs, create your own.